clemsonciti/Invited_workshop/RPsycho.md

 - Grip Aperture, defined as the distance between the marker placed on thumb tip and that placed on the tip of the index finger (mm);
 - x-, y-, and z-thumb, defined as x-, y-, and z-coordinates for the thumb with respect to F-local (mm);
 - x-, y-, and z-index, defined as x-, y-, and z-coordinates for the index finger with respect to F-local (mm);
 - x-, y-, and z-finger plane, defined as x-, y-, and zcomponents of the thumb-index plane, i.e., the three dimensional components of the vector that is orthogonal to the plane.
-This plane is defined as passing through thu0, ind3, and thu4,with components varying between +1 and 1.
+This plane is defined as passing through thu0, ind3, and thu4,with components varying between +1 and -1.
+- All kinematic variables were expressed with respect to normalized movement duration (from 10%to 100 %, at increments of 10 %; for detailed methods, please refer to (Ansuini et al.,2015).
+- The dataset in the toolbox consists of a 848 × 121 matrix, where variables are arranged in columns (the first column represents the size of the grasped object, 1 = "small object"; 2 = "large object"; the other columns represent the kinematic variables) and observations (n = 848) are present in rows.

 **Research questions**